william-Dic/Fullstack-Embodied-AI-Guide/README.md

 Congratulations!
 You've taken the first major step into the world of embodied AI by creating your very own robot arm.
 This isn't just a collection of parts—it's the foundation for a future filled with possibility.
 The journey is just beginning, and I'll be here to guide you as we add the power of language to your robot.
 For now, take a moment to admire what you've built.
 Say hi to your new robotic partner! 🤖🚀

+## TODO List & Contribution
+Welcome!
+I'm actively seeking contributions to help expand this project.
+Feel free to open a pull request🚀.
+Ultimately, I want this project to be a full-stack resource, covering not only the practical aspects of hardware and software but also the underlying theoretical knowledge.

+- [ ] Added More Languages(Chinese)
+- [ ] Open another section for nice paper collections
+- [ ] Write document of basic robotics hardware knowledge(FE,IE,DOF etc.)
+- [ ] Write document of basic robotics software knowledge(MPC, RL Control, VLA etc.)
+- [ ] etc.

 ## License